-We stock super glues, long-lasting two-part epoxies, and specialty adhesives for the jewelry industry.
+We supply a carefully-curated selection of super glues, long-lasting two-part epoxies, and specialty adhesives for the handmade jewelry industry.

 When possible, use a file to roughen smooth surfaces.
 This allows for a stronger grip.

 Clean both surfaces before applying adhesive (alcohol or acetone and a cotton swab).

 Heed the orange shipping restrictions listed on flammable (HZ) products.

 Glues & Cold Temperatures: Avoid shipping glues during winter months, since many will lose effectiveness once frozen.
 This is especially true of super glues. >Store finished creations in a location that maintains temperatures above freezing.
 To intentionally weaken a super glue bond, place glued object in a household freezer for several hours.
 (Epoxy glues also become brittle in low temperatures, but most will not snap apart as super glues do.
 To separate mis-glued epoxies, try a solvent like Attack).